DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 Yes.
 Higher level enemies give you more BTC and experience after you defeat them.

 ### What are Locked Containers and how do I unlock them?
-Locked containers (✧) can be found and picked up from dungeons or by doing Scavenge Task.
+**Locked Containers (✧)** can be found and picked up from dungeons or by doing Scavenge Task.
 They can be unlocked using Tech Scraps at the Terminal in the main HUB, and contain various rewards ranging from Tech Scrap to Legendary gear.
 Tech scrap costs for opening the containers are 32 Tech Scrap for common containers, 64 for rare containers, and 128 for legendary ones.
 If you don't see the option for unlocking the container at the Terminal, it means you do not have enough Tech Scraps.

 ### What is Street Cred?
-Street Cred (Street Credit) is a way to appreciate someone you like or who has helped you.
+**Street Cred (Street Credit)** is a way to appreciate someone you like or who has helped you.
 They are similar to "Karma" points on Reddit.
 You can give 1 Street Cred per day.
 To give Street Cred, go to the person's profile, scroll down to 'Player Actions' and click on **Give Street Cred** option that's located under **Add to Friend List** button.
 Consider giving some Street Credit to the people that contributed to this game!
 You can view the list at Profile > Phone Icon > Leaderboard > Street Cred.

 ### What's That Heart / Snowflake Thing That Emits on Chat Room?
 When a skip is initialized, a unique button (represented with a fast forward icon) will appear on the right side of the Chat room, at the top of the "Send" button.
 The fast forward-like button was referred to as a **Skipper Respect** button.
 This button alone will only appear during Global Skip and vanish after Global Skip is finished.